jrengdahl/H503/README.txt

 THE FIRMWARE

-The firmware is managed by an STM32CubeIDE project.
+The firmware build is managed by an STM32CubeIDE project.
 The skeleton of the project was auto-generated from the H503.ioc file.
 My firmware is a simple command line interpeter with the following commands:

 -- dump memory
 -- modify memory